ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   Logical operators - Combine expressions and return true or false
             -   buy = (5 > 3) && (2 < 4>);
             -   The value of buy is now true
+*   Arithmetic Operators
+    -   JS contains the following mathematical operators, which you can use with numbers.
+You may remember some from math class.
+        *   Addition + adds one value to another
+        *   Subtraction - Subtracts one value from another
+        *   Division / Divides two values
+        *   Multiplication * Multiplies two values using an asterisk(not the letter x)
+        *   Increment ++ Adds one to the current number
+        *   Decrement -- Subracts one from the current number
+        *   Modulus % Divides two values and returns the remainder
+    -   Order of Execution - Several arithmetic operations can be performed in one expression, but it is important to understand how the result will be calculated.
+Multiplication and division are performed before addition or subtraction.
+This can affect the number that you expect to see.
+        *   i.e
+            total = 2 + 4 + 10; the result is left to right...
+16!
+            total = 2 + 4 * 10; the result is * and / before + and - so....
+42!
+        *   To change the order of which the operation occurs, place the operation you want to happen first inside of (). total = (2 + 4) * 10; Now the answer is 60!